ichuang/catsoop/__UTIL__/license/content.md

     modifications to it and must be licensed in its entirety at no charge to all third parties, either:

-    * under the terms of this license (either version 1 or, at your option, any later version); or
+    * under the terms of this license (either version 2 or, at your option, any later version); or

     * under the terms of the GNU Affero General Public License as published by the Free Software Foundation (either version 3 or, at your option, any later version).

-4. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THE SOFTWARE LICENSED UNDER THIS LICENSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF